seyiram/web/README.md

-#web
+Web evaluation (React application)
-#Type npm i in your terminal to install dependencies
+- npm i in your terminal to install all dependencies

-#Type npm start to start local server
+- npm start to start local server